RychuP/ConsoleCalculator/README.md

 - console app
 - supports brackets and all basic operators
 - supports single letter variables that can be used in calculations (work in progress)
-- variables can be described with a comment as a reminder what they hold (work in progress)
+- variables can be described with a comment as a reminder of what they hold
 - type 'help' to show all the available commands

 More to come.